Total Drive Review 2026: Is It Worth Paying for Cloud Storage?

 Total Drive features

-Total Drive offers a fairly standard feature set, with solid encryption and file sharing capabilities.
+Total Drive offers a fairly standard feature set, with solid storage options and file sharing capabilities.

 Local and cloud storage